instantish/the-instantish-test/README.md

 2. Do engineers have to talk to the issue creator before starting work on an issue?
 3. Can PRs be traced back to issues?
 4. Can issues be traced back to the initial conversation?
-5. Does standup make engineers anxious?
+5. Do engineers feel standup is productive?
-6. Does looking at stale issues make engineers anxious?
+6. Do engineers feel sprint planning is productive?
-7. Does sprint planning make engineers anxious?
+7. Do engineers feel comfortable with the issue backlog?
 8. Do you regularly review your issue tracking process?